RedShark News - Video technology news and analysis

 The Pocket Cinema Camera had soul.
 Many classic designs that are beloved of people have their Achilles heels, their imperfections.
 The BMPCC is no exception to this.
 It could be awkward to work with, had terrible battery life, had no slow motion abilities, and had noisy audio.
 And yet it is possibly one of the most brilliant video cameras ever designed.

 The incredibly low price of the BMPCC meant that professional level cinematic ProRes and Cinema DNG recordings were available to everybody.
 For £800 and some fiddling you could obtain imagery that was every bit as good as, if not better than many cameras costing more than four times as much.
 The BMPCC was an enabler that opened up doors to budding DPs who couldn’t afford to buy a ‘proper’ cinema camera.
 It was an eye opener to experienced video people who sometimes bought one on a punt and then found themselves using it more than their ‘main’ camera!
-I know that I did just this!
+I know because I did just this!